ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 > Events are only available when JavaScript is enabled in the browser and the custom [use:enhance](/concepts/enhance) is added to the form.

 A number of events, triggered on form submission, give you full control over the submit process.
+They are triggered every time the form is submitted.

 ## Event flowchart

 <Flowchart />

-> In a single-page application (SPA), the events are triggered as usual, but the validation result, usually returned from the server between `onSubmit` and `onResult`, is created on the client.
-You should use `onUpdate` for validating it.
-See [the SPA page](/concepts/spa) for details.
+> In a single-page application (SPA), or if [client-side validation](/concepts/client-validation) fails, the validation result, usually returned from the server between `onSubmit` and `onResult`, is created on the client.

 ## Usage